Project Sherwood: Declassification of Project Sherwood

 The declassification of the program was a large topic of discussion between scientists at all of the laboratories involved with the project and at the Sherwood conferences.
 The reasoning for an initial high classification status was that if the research into controlled fusion were to be successful then it would be a significant advantage in regards to military aspects.
 In particular, fusion products high-energy neutrons which could be used to enrich uranium into plutonium for nuclear bomb production.
 If a small fusion machine was possible, this represented a significant proliferation risk.

-However, as the difficultly in making a working fusion reactor became increasingly clear, fears of hidden reactors faded.
+However, as the difficulty in making a working fusion reactor became increasingly clear, fears of hidden reactors faded.
 Additionally, while some of the required industrial work could be conducted without access to the classified information, there were some instances where the classified information of the program was a necessity for those people working on projects such as the large-scale stellarator, the ultra-high vacuum, and the problem of energy storage.
 In these instances, there was a contract with the Commission that the information that was being used would only be shared with the personnel that was directly working on the project.
 It soon became apparent that industrial companies were expected to become highly invested in the area of fission and because of this it became clear that these companies should have full access to the research information obtained by Project Sherwood.
 In June 1956, permits for the research information from Project Sherwood became available through the Commission for companies that were qualified.